kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/AccessManagement.md

 |4| The metadata platform, which resides in your tenant's [home region](../admin/find-fabric-home-region.md), stores your tenant's metadata, such as workspaces and access controls.
 This platform ensures that the user is authorized to access the relevant workspaces and Fabric items. |
 |5| The back-end capacity platform performs compute operations and stores your data.
 It's located in the [capacity region](../admin/service-admin-premium-multi-geo.md).
 When a workspace is assigned to Fabric capacity, all data that resides in the workspace, including the data lake [OneLake](../onelake/onelake-overview.md), is stored and processed in the capacity region. |

-> :warning: **Warning:** Fabric doesn't support other authentication methods such as account keys or SQL authentication, which rely on usernames and password
+> :warning: **Warning:** Fabric doesn't support other authentication methods such as account keys or SQL authentication, which rely on usernames and password.
+If you are using on-premises data sources, A stored credential is used to connect from the gateway.
+Regardless of the user, the gateway uses the stored credential to connect.

 ## Authorization